-Pierre Filliez is a Swiss artist, currently living in Berlin, Germany, with his wife and their daughter.
+Pierre Filliez is a Swiss artist, currently living in Australia, near Sydney, with his wife and their daughter.

 Before completing his diploma in Physical Theatre at the International Theatre School of Jaques Lecoq, Paris, in 2010 Pierre was already thriving as an actor in Switzerland.
 He worked full-time with Teatro Comico in Sion, Switzerland, performing and building puppets and masks for the stage.
 During this time he also produced his solo show ‘Raul’, which received much acclaim and began Pierre’s journey into being not only a performer, but also a theatre maker.